Legal Practice LLM

 - Martin Skirrow, Course leader

-We offer a 15% fee discount to students who hold an undergraduate degree from the University of Westminster and who commence their postgraduate studies within three years of graduation.
+We offer a 15% discount on our full- and part-time Masters courses to students who hold an undergraduate degree from the University of Westminster.

 Please contact Miles Macleod (LPC Administration) on [email protected] or call 0207-911-5017.